San Francisco Real Estate: Long-Time Tenants Get $475,000 Buyout To Move Out Of Apartment

 Charley Goss, who handles government affairs for the San Francisco Apartment Association, said landlords accept that rent control is a part of doing business in the city.
 But there are situations where wealthier tenants hang on to a rent-controlled apartment, he said.
 The association represents about 4,500 landlords.

-“Paying a half-million dollars to a wealthy person who’s been keeping a rent-controlled apartment in a city with a housing shortage and an affordability crisis kind of speaks to the way in which our local rent control distorts the market,” he said.MORE NEWS: COVID Delta Variant: UC Berkeley Infectious Disease Expert Warns on Transmissiblity
+“Paying a half-million dollars to a wealthy person who’s been keeping a rent-controlled apartment in a city with a housing shortage and an affordability crisis kind of speaks to the way in which our local rent control distorts the market,” he said.MORE NEWS: Photos: Massive Tree Tumbles Into Castro Valley Home